At a Glance

 About Leicestershire County Council

-For more information on what it’s like to work for us and the benefits we offer, please visit the following pages as part of the How to Apply process: Careers pages and related resources listed in the job posting.
+For further information on what itâs like to work for us and the benefits we offer, please refer to the following:

 #J-18808-Ljbffr

-Social Worker -Family Safeguarding employer: Leicestershire County Council
+Social Worker-Family Safeguarding employer: Leicestershire County Council

 Contact Detail: